AshDaGrat/Minecraft-but-its-controlled-by-dancing/README.md

-# Minecraft but it's controlled by dancing
+# HoloHands Controller

-This project enables you to control Minecraft using specific dance moves detected through your webcam.
+This project enables you to control a videogame using specific dance moves detected through your webcam.

 # Features